One Genre To Rule Them All – Classic Rock And J.R.R. Tolkien

+9. Black Sabbath – The Wizard

-‘The Wizard’ is the second track that features on Black Sabbath’s eponymous 1970 studio album.
-The lyrics were written by Geezer Butler, the band’s bass player, who, at the time of the album’s recording sessions, was reading the Lord of the Rings trilogy.
+‘The Wizard’ is the second track that is featured on Black Sabbath’s eponymous 1970 studio album.
+The lyrics were written by Geezer Butler, the band’s bass player, who, at the time of the album’s recording sessions, was reading the Lord of the Rings trilogy by Tolkien.

 8. Rush – Rivendell

 Named after the namesake legendary fortified city of the Elves, ‘Rivendell’ is one of the songs which is included on Rush’s ‘Fly by Night’ album, released in 1975.
 The composition describes a tranquil, lush, and green Elven landscape full of magic and calm, wherein timekeeping is completely disregarded.

 7. Caravan – In the Land Of Grey And Pink

 Cantebury-based Caravan released the studio album ‘In the Land of Grey and Pink’ in 1971.
 Its title song bears several allusions to a Middle Earth-based environment, a faraway land of peace, pleasure, and dreams.
 The frontal cover artwork of the LP is also quite suggestive insofar as being inspired by the Shire, the realm of the Hobbits.

 6. Led Zeppelin – The Battle Of Evermore

 ‘The Battle of Evermore’ is one of the most exquisite and uplifting songs by Led Zeppelin, being part of the track listing on the band’s fourth studio album issued in 1971.
 The song references the One Ring, the Dragon Smaug (i.e. the ‘Dragon of Darkness’) as well as the universal fight between good and evil.
 The lyrical climax is represented by the clash of their armies and an eternal siege of a stronghold.

 5. Bo Hansson – The Black Riders

 Progressive rock Swedish artist and multi-instrumentalist Bo Hansson released the studio album ‘Music Inspired by Lord of the Rings’ in 1970 (originally entitled ‘Sagan om ringen’ in his native Sweden).
 The 4th track on the LP, ‘The Black Riders & Flight to the Ford’ is a direct reference to the Ringwraiths, the cursed servant ghostly kings of Sauron.